bman-method/bman-dev-agent/.bman/tracker/add_task_command/tasks.md

 - [x] TASK-3: Change usage such that the options will be related to the specific command
 * --all and --push are relevant only for "resolve" for example

+- [ ] TASK-4: The function addTask must not be defined in cli.ts.
+It belongs to the tracker module.
+The tracker module shoud expose addTask function as part of its interface - update types.ts if needed.